BloomTech-Labs/human-rights-first-ds-c/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

-🚫These are just examples, replace them with the specifics for your app

     *  PRAW_CLIENT_ID  - keys for Reddit API
     *  PRAW_CLIENT_SECRET - keys for Reddit API
     *  PRAW_USER_AGENT - keys for Reddit API
-    *  TWEEPY_CONSUMER - keys for Twitter API
-    *  TWEEPY_SECRET - keys for Twitter API
-    *  TWEEPY_ACCESS - keys for Twitter API
-    *  TWEEPY_ACCESS_SECRET - keys for Twitter API

 # 5️⃣ Content Licenses